Walter Sillers Jr.: Background

-Sillers was born in Rosedale, Mississippi to Walter Sillers, Sr. and Florence Warfield Sillers.
+Sillers was born in Rosedale, Mississippi to Walter Sillers Sr. and Florence Warfield Sillers.
 He was a brother of the columnist and segregationist Florence Sillers Ogden.
 A member of a prominent Mississippi Delta family, his paternal grandparents were planters and slaveholders in Rosedale.
 His maternal grandfather was Colonel Elisha Warfield, a planter and Confederate military officer who served in the 2nd Arkansas Infantry Regiment.
-He was a great-great grandson of Elisha Warfield and a great-grandnephew of Mary Jane Warfield Clay.
+He was a great-great-grandson of Elisha Warfield and a great-grandnephew of Mary Jane Warfield Clay.
 He was a grandnephew of Charles Clark, a Confederate general who served as Governor of Mississippi.

 Sillers grew up in Rosedale and was raised in the Methodist Episcopal Church.
 He lived with his family in a large Victorian-style mansion on Levee Street.
 He was educated at St. Andrew's-Sewanee School, an Episcopal boarding school in Sewanee, Tennessee.
 He attended the University of Mississippi and was a member of St. Anthony Hall.

 Career

 Sillers was a lawyer and a member of the American Bar Association.
-He served in the Mississippi House of Representatives from 1916–1966.
-He served as Speaker of that body from January 4, 1944 until his death on September 24, 1966.
+He served in the Mississippi House of Representatives from 1916 to 1966.
+He served as Speaker of that body from January 4, 1944, until his death on September 24, 1966.
 He was a delegate to the Democratic National Conventions of 1916, 1924, 1944, 1948, 1952, and 1956.

 He has been called "one of the most racist political leaders in Mississippi's history."

 He inherited multiple plantations from his father and held interests in banks, oil companies, and other businesses in Mississippi.
 Due to his inheritance and business ventures, he was one of the wealthiest people to have ever served in the Mississippi legislature.